 AutoCAD could become your career ceiling

-With all the other offerings developed by AutoDesk, AutoCAD just isn’t going to change much in the future.
+With all the other offerings developed by Autodesk, AutoCAD just isn’t going to change much in the future.
 The other offerings are specialized for particular needs and industries.

 The industry might not need your expertise anymore when this happens.
-By the time you realize you’re being phased out, you may not be able to get up the learning curve to jump to different software.
+By the time you realize you’re being phased out, you may not be able to get up the learning curve to switch to different software.

 Are you going to be a freelancer?